Introduction

 Writing the Manuscript

+If you ever get stuck, you can always use tools like ChatGPT to brainstorm ideas or improve your writing.
+Remember that your creativity is your greatest asset.
 A simple trick is to write your story in one sentence first.
 Then expand it into a paragraph.
 Then build your full story step by step.

 Illustrations: The Heart of Children’s Books